 Doctors may also place a thin tube called a catheter into the pleural space, leaving one end outside the body.
 The catheter is then connected to a device that drains and collects the excess fluid.
 Once you have this procedure, your fluid will drain regularly and you won’t have to keep returning to the doctor for a thoracentesis.

 In some cases, doctors may recommend pleurodesis, a long-term solution for recurring fluid buildup.
-During pleurodesis, doctors permanently close the pleural cavity to prevent the accumulation of fluid.
+During pleurodesis, doctors initiate the process to permanently close the pleural cavity to prevent the accumulation of fluid.
 After the fluid is removed by thoracentesis, doctors insert a chest tube to deliver drugs like talc or bleomycin that cause inflammation and close the pleural space.

 The procedure is not always effective and may have painful side effects.
-It should only be performed on people with good overall health and a prognosis of at least several months.
+It should only be performed on people with good overall health and a prognosis with a life expectancy of at least several months.

 If pleurodesis is ineffective, a device called a shunt can be used to move the fluid from the pleural space to another part of the body.
 A pleuro-peritoneal shunt transfers excess chest fluid to the abdomen, where it is more likely to be absorbed by the body.